CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 In this exercise, we will perform a linear least squares regression analysis on life expectancy data for each country.
 This exercise was adapted from the work by the [Software Carpentry](https://software-carpentry.org/) under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

-1. In your working directory on the access point, download gapminder-life-expectancy.csv data.
+1. In your working directory on the access point, download `gapminder-life-expectancy.csv data`.

     ```
     [user@ap2002]$ wget [insert link here]
     ```